scorpido74/azure-docs.nl-nl/articles/active-directory/b2b/b2b-tutorial-require-mfa.md

 7. Selecteer in de lijst **Beleidsnaam** het contextmenu (…) voor uw testbeleid, en selecteer vervolgens **Verwijderen**.
 Selecteer **Ja** om te bevestigen.

 ## <a name="next-steps"></a>Volgende stappen
-In deze zelfstudie maakt hebt u een beleid voor voorwaardelijke toegang waarvoor gastgebruikers ook kunnen MFA gebruiken tijdens het aanmelden bij een van uw cloud-apps gemaakt.
+In this tutorial, you’ve created a Conditional Access policy that requires guest users to use MFA when signing in to one of your cloud apps.
 Zie voor meer informatie over het toevoegen van gastgebruikers voor samenwerking, [Azure Active Directory B2B-samenwerkingsgebruikers in Azure Portal toevoegen](add-users-administrator.md).